 Using advanced data collection methods, such as IoT sensors and blockchain for transparency, can further enhance the accuracy and reliability of the data collected.

-After collecting internal data, companies need to benchmark their ESG performance against industry standards and competitors.
+After collecting internal data, the next step is benchmarking: comparing their ESG performance with industry standards and competitors.

 This comparison helps identify where the company stands relative to others and highlights best practices and areas for improvement.

-Companies can use industry reports, third-party benchmarking services, or publicly available data for this purpose.
+Various formats can be used for this purpose, including industry reports, third-party benchmarking services, or publicly available data.

 A thorough gap analysis helps identify the discrepancies between the company's current ESG performance and its desired goals or industry benchmarks.